From the Director

 When the Board of County Commissioners approved the library system’s Capital Plan in 2001, it was the first time in nearly a decade that the department had resources to open new libraries.
 The plan called for the immediate opening of a new wave of smaller libraries and the subsequent construction of 10 new libraries.
 These smaller libraries were fashioned after a homework center in the City of Doral and became the model for storefront libraries that were located in shopping centers throughout the County.
 In rapid succession, the library system successfully opened these storefront libraries in Country Walk, Hialeah Gardens, Tamiami, Naranja, Lakes of the Meadow, Concord, California Club, Doral, Palm Springs North, Opa‑locka, and Sunset.

 Since 2001, eight newly‑constructed libraries have opened.
 These include Arcola Lakes, Golden Glades, International Mall, Kendale Lakes, Naranja, Palmetto Bay, Pinecrest, and Virrick Park.
-The Northeast Branch is currently under construction and is scheduled for completion in 2014.
 In addition, four branches have been relocated to larger facilities and major renovations have taken place at six branches.

 In the more than 100 years of serving the community, the library system has experienced tremendous change and growth and all the while remaining committed to being “the compelling community destination, by providing a five‑star customer service experience.”